manahshetty/M.A.R.S.S.Z/README.md

 	- eng_test4.txt is one of the I/P we used to generate Synonyms in testing

 ### COPYRIGHT
-We will procure a Liscence Shortly
+We will procure a Licence Shortly

 ### KNOWN BUGS